-Since automations are handling the trivialities, your agents can focus more on the complex issues that arise.
+Since automation is handling the trivialities, your agents can focus more on the complex issues that arise.
 When you have to spend less time on simple questions and typing out thank you’s it’s easier to tackle the questions that are technical and require complex solutions.

 Reduces Labor costs

 This one is simple.
-Less minute tasks to manage means you can make do with a smaller team.
-Along with that, the time saved by automations let’s agents spend more focused time on complex issues reducing the solve time there as well.
+Lesser, minute tasks to manage means you can make do with a smaller team.
+Along with that, the time saved by automation lets agents spends more focused time on complex issues reducing the solving time there as well.
 Not to mention less stress for agents which means a happier and more productive team with reduced support costs.

 So how can you automate customer support tasks?

-Well firstly, you need help desk plugins or software that allows you to build and route automations.
-While the concept of automations is old, it’s not a staple in all support desks.
-Not to mention they might have different processes and interfaces for their automations.
+Well firstly, you need help desk plugins or software that allows you to build and route automation.
+While the concept of automation is old, it’s not a staple in all support desks.
+Not to mention they might have different processes and interfaces for their automation.

 At the end of the day, the goals remain the same though.
-For the purpose of this article we’re going to look at some easy automations that are effective for virtually any support team.
-Along with that we’re going to show you how you can craft them easily inside Fluent Support.
+For the purpose of this article, we’re going to look at some easy automation that is effective for virtually any support team.
+Along with that, we’re going to show you how you can craft them easily inside Fluent Support.

 You might need to delete tickets after a customer responds with certain phrases like Thank you or Fixed.
 To carry this out in Fluent Support we’ll head to WorkFlows from the dashboard.
 Here you can create manual and automatic workflows.

-You can create similar automations for closing and reassigning tickets to new agents.
+You can create similar automation for closing and reassigning tickets to new agents.
 You can even reassign based on waiting time.
 In case a customer hasn’t gotten a response from their initial agent.

-Right after ticket actions the prime task to automate is assigning agents to new tickets.
-You might want to assign based on specific conditions such as, related product, customer emails or other information.
+Right after ticket actions, the prime task to automate is assigning agents to new tickets.
+You might want to assign based on specific conditions such as related products, customer emails, or other information.

 The conditions you use will determine how the assigning will take place.
-In Fluent Support you can choose between, clients email id, related products, customer priority and even specific message contents.
+In Fluent Support you can choose between, clients’ email IDs, related products, customer priority, and even specific message contents.

-To assign according to product you can use the selected products options in conditions.
+To assign according to product type you can use the selected product options in conditions.

 Similarly, to check message content select Message content in the conditions.